The mythical island of Lemnos

 The ancient city of Hephaistia

 Hephaestia or Ifestia is located in the north of the island.
 It was founded by the Pelasgians and it was named in the honour of god Hephaistos.
 From the 8th to 6th centuries BC, it was the capital of the island.
 The main part of today’s ruins is the Greek theatre, dating back between the late 5th and early 4th centuries BC.

 Besides the theatre, the archaeological excavations discovered the sanctuary of the Great Goddess Lemnos, baths, palaces, cemetery, and houses.
 Many clay figurines, gold objects, and weapons from this site are transferred to the Museum of Myrina.

 The ancient city of Poliochni

 Poliochni is the most important archaeological on the island, located on the east coast of Lemnos.

 It is believed that this settlement from the Early Bronze Age is one of the oldest settlements in the whole of Europe.
 Once it was a rich commercial centre and today we can see the remains of different settlements built from 4000 BC to 1184 BC.
 They are marked by a different colour, according to the periods and colours of the houses: black, blue, green and red.

 The city had strong walls, public buildings, square, paved roads, wells and drainage systems, and small stone houses built next to each other.

-Also, you can see the walls remains of the bouleuterion, the public building that served as a meeting place for citizens.
+Also, you can see the walls and remains of the bouleuterion, the public building that served as a meeting place for citizens.
 In fact, it represents the earliest evidence of democracy and parliament.

 City and Castro of Myrina